 UNITED STATES SENATOR

-First sworn in on January 5, 2011, Richard Blumenthal is serving his second term as a United States Senator from the state of Connecticut.
+Originally sworn in January 5, 2011, Richard Blumenthal is serving his second term as a United States Senator from the state of Connecticut.

-From 1977 to 1981, Senator Blumenthal served as U.S. Attorney for Connecticut, prosecuting drug trafficking, organized and white-collar crime, civil rights violations, consumer fraud, and environmental pollution.
-He served in the Connecticut House of Representatives from 1984 to 1987, and the Connecticut State Senate from 1987 to 1990.
+He then transitioned to lead U.S. Senator Abraham A. Ribicoff's staff as Administrative Assistant.
+From 1977 to 1981, Senator Blumenthal served as a U.S. Attorney for Connecticut, in the Connecticut House of Representatives from 1984 to 1987, and the Connecticut State Senate from 1987 to 1990.
 As a volunteer attorney for the NAACP Legal Defense Fund, Senator Blumenthal saved the life of an innocent, wrongly convicted death row inmate who came within hours of execution.

 CHRISTOPHER S. MURPHY